Professional Development Resources Aligned to the Digital Literacy Competencies for Adult Educators

 The educator effectively uses and teaches others to manage software.

 This Google site can be used as a resource for various Google applications.
-These resources provide topics at multiple competency levels. - GCF Google
+These resources provide topics at multiple competency levels. - LearnFree – Google

-For sites that are Northstar-subscribed locations, the following courses are available for instructors to assign to students about Microsoft Word, Excel, and Powerpoint, and Google Docs. - Northstar Digital Literacy Curriculum
+For sites that are Northstar-subscribed locations, there are courses available for instructors to assign to students about Microsoft Word, Excel, and PowerPoint, and Google Docs. - Northstar Digital Literacy Curriculum

 For sites that are Northstar-subscribed locations, there are ready-to-go lesson plans for various digital literacy courses to aid instructors in their classroom preparation. - PAAER PD Portal Course: Google Certified Educator Level 1